RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

 /cacerts (sec 4.1)The first request is the bootstrap.
 You don't trust the server's TLS cert

-yet, so use -k to disable validation for this one call.
+yet, so use curl -k to disable validation for this one call.

 The response is a base64-encoded "certs-only" PKCS#7 carrying the CA certificates.